aimms/how-to/aimms-libraries/index.rst

 Libraries save time and provide valuable resources when developing apps.
 You can extend regular functionality and share modules among several projects.

-Find help topics about the various types of libraries in AIMMS.
+Find help topics about the various types of libraries in AIMMS:

 .. toctree::